JoryHogeveen/off-canvas-sidebars/readme.txt

 = 0.3 =

 *	!!
 CSS Change: All prefixes `sb-` have been changed to `ocs-` to represent this plugin's name instead of the old Slidebars prefixes, Please update your CSS !!
+*   Fix: Sidebar ID validation wasn't correct
 *	Feature: Allow sidebars to overwrite some general settings
 *	Feature: Option to set padding to sidebars
 *	Feature: Option to choose other content types than only a WP sidebar for an off-canvas sidebar
-*	Feature: Added various actions, filters and JS hooks
+*	Feature: Added various actions, filters and JS hooks - [Click here for info](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Actions-&-Filters "Click here for info")
-*   Fix: Sidebar ID validation wasn't correct
-*	OCS API functions to output off canvas sidebars in your theme instead of using this plugin frontend functions
+*	OCS API functions to output off canvas sidebars in your theme instead of using this plugin frontend functions - [Click here for info](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/API-functions "Click here for info")

 = 0.2.2 =

 *	Feature: Option to set the animation speed for sidebars
-*	Feature: Option to use the FastClick library [Click here for info](https://github.com/JoryHogeveen/off-canvas-sidebars/issues/9 "Click here for info")
+*	Feature: Option to use the FastClick library - [Click here for info](https://github.com/JoryHogeveen/off-canvas-sidebars/issues/9 "Click here for info")
 *	Fix: Disabling sidebars on global settings page didn't work

 = 0.2.1 =